txt/ase19/docs/eval101.md

  no        no
  ...       ...
 ```
-Note that somethimes `dog`s are correctly predicted and sometimes
+Note that sometimes `dog`s are correctly predicted and sometimes
 they ain't (line one).

 How do we convert these pairs into evaluation measures?